btrask/stronglink/SUBSTANCE.md

 	- Resist the "nesting instinct"
 		- You are a visitor here (on the user's computer... and in life?)
 - Performance
-	- Choosing good optimizations _and avoiding bad ones_ is the core of programming
+	- Choose your optimizations very carefully
 		- Know when an optimization is too complicated to be worth it
 		- If it's really necessary, find a simpler way
 		- 20% of the optimizations make 80% of the difference
 	- Do not worry about 1% speedups
-		- SQLite has gotten significantly faster from lots of ~1% boosts
+		- [SQLite](https://sqlite.org/) has gotten significantly faster from lots of ~1% boosts
-			- ...And it'll never be as fast as MDB
+			- ...And it'll never be as fast as [MDB](http://symas.com/mdb/)
 	- Almost never use fancy data structures
 		- Funny how C is so fast without built in hash tables or anything else
 		- Most of the time it doesn't matter and the overhead isn't worth it